public-accountability/littlesis-main/ansible/README.md

 ``` sh
 mariabackup --backup --user=root --socket=/var/run/mysqld/mysqld.sock --target-dir=/mnt/backup/mariabackup --binlog-info=ON
 ```
-When the backup is complete remove the drive mount ` umount /mnt/backup ` and detach the volume via DigitalOcean's dashbaord.
+When the backup is complete remove the drive mount ` umount /mnt/backup ` and detach the volume via DigitalOcean's dashboard.

 ### Copy the backup and restore the replicant

-Then attach the volume to the replicant droplet and repeat the mounting process on the server.
+Attach the volume to the replicant droplet and repeat the mounting process on that server.

 To restore the backup on the replicant server: